Portfolio Site

 Every reusable element on this site — ProjectCard, SideNav, PrevNextNav, Header, Footer — follows this same pattern: clearly typed props, consistent use of design tokens, and predictable interaction states.
 This structure means a new case study page can be added by writing content and passing props to existing components, with no new CSS required.

-The redesign transformed a static single-page Webflow site into a fully accessible, component-driven portfolio that puts the work front and center.
+The rebuild transformed the original portfolio into a fully accessible, component-driven site that puts the work front and center.

 What I Learned